enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 Manages the styling of table content:

-- `no-result` contains properties for the appearance of a message displayed when there are no search results:
+- `no-result`": contains properties for the appearance of a message displayed when there are no search results:
-  - `font-size` specifies the font size of the message.
+  - `font-size`: specifies the font size of the message.
-  - `font-weight` controls the font weight of the message.
+  - `font-weight`: controls the font weight of the message.

 ```scss
 $custom-theme: (